Chadrick-Liang/python_auth_confidentiality_transfer_protocol/README.md

 **Advantage:** This design ensures that errors or interruptions affecting one file do not impact the transmission of others, while still benefiting from the efficiency of a single persistent connection.
 By combining persistent sessions with per-file request handling, the implementation supports batch uploads more effectively, reducing connection setup time and improving overall throughput.

+Client and server share one TCP connection that stays open until you quit.
+• You type a list of filenames.
+For each file the client:

+sends its name

+encrypts it and sends the ciphertext
+• The server reads name → reads ciphertext → decrypts → saves, then loops back for the next file.
+• No reconnects between files—everything streams one after another over the same socket.
+• When you’re done you type –1, the client sends a “close” message and both sides shut down.

 # Section 3: Sustainability & Inclusivity

 ## Sustainability